389ds/389ds.github.io/docs/389ds/howto/howto-lib389-pypi-release.md

 ### Important Notes

+- **Release order:** GitHub release -> Fedora Rawhide build -> **then** lib389 PyPI.
+Publishing lib389 before the GH release exists, or before Fedora Rawhide has been built from that GH release tarball, breaks the guarantee that `pip install lib389` and `dnf install 389-ds-base` ship the same `src/lib389/` bytes.
-- lib389 should be released **AFTER** the Fedora release process is complete
+- lib389 should be released **AFTER** the Fedora Rawhide build has landed (you do not need to wait for Bodhi to reach stable on the older Fedora branches).
-- lib389 version **MUST** match the 389-ds-base version that was released to Fedora
+- lib389 version **MUST** match the 389-ds-base version of the GitHub release / Fedora Rawhide build.
-- Ideally, release lib389 in the same state it was released in Fedora packages
+- Ideally, release lib389 from the same source tree state that produced the GH release tarball — see the *DS - GitHub release* step in [Fedora Release Process](howto-fedora-release-process.html).

 ### Prerequisites